Qualitative KPIs to the Rescue

 They are essential as they offer a holistic view of the organization’s health, drive culture development, and, most importantly, guide customer relationships.

-What is the difference between quantitative and qualitative KPIs
+What is the difference between quantitative and qualitative KPIs?

 Qualitative KPIs: These KPIs focus on descriptive qualities and are subjective.
 Think of customer satisfaction levels, employee engagement, and brand perceptions.
 They provide insights into experiences and perceptions.